In-Situ Tweedie Discrete Diffusion Models: Experiments

-\paragraph{Classifier-Free Guidance.} Classifier-free guidance has proven crucial in continuous diffusion models for conditional generation, as it strengthens alignment between generated outputs and conditioning signals.
-To verify whether this property holds in our discrete setting, we remove classifier-free guidance from ADD while keeping all other components fixed.
-The performance drops notably (82.82\% $\rightarrow$ 82.36\%), as shown in Table~\ref{tab:ablation}.
-This confirms that classifier-free guidance plays an equally indispensable role in discrete diffusion, ensuring semantic consistency with conditioning inputs.
-Importantly, this result demonstrates that ADD retains the core mechanics of standard diffusion frameworks, thereby reinforcing our claim that ADD is an \emph{authentic} discrete diffusion model.
+\paragraph{Classifier-Free Guidance.} Classifier-free guidance (CFG) is critical in continuous diffusion models for conditional generation.
+To test its relevance in our discrete setting, we removed CFG from TDD while keeping other components fixed.
+The performance dropped significantly (82.82\% $\rightarrow$ 82.36\%), as shown in Tab.~\ref{tab:ablation}, confirming that CFG is equally essential in discrete diffusion for ensuring semantic consistency with conditioning inputs.
+This result further supports our claim that TDD retains the core mechanics of standard diffusion models, affirming it as a \emph{Tweedie} Discrete Diffusion model.

-\paragraph{Sampling Strategy.} Finally, we compare two ``to-one'' operations used during sampling: (i) softmax-based sampling and (ii) $\arg\max$ followed by one-hot projection.
-As illustrated in Table \ref{tab:ablation}, both strategies perform competitively, though $\arg\max$ + one-hot projection yields a slight but consistent advantage.
-Consequently, unless otherwise specified, all sampling results in this paper use $\arg\max$ + one-hot projection as the default strategy.
+\paragraph{Sampling Strategy.} Finally, we compare two ``to-one'' operations used during sampling: (i) softmax-based sampling and (ii) $\argmax$ followed by one-hot projection.
+As illustrated in Tab.~\ref{tab:ablation}, both strategies perform competitively, though $\argmax$ + one-hot projection yields a slight but consistent advantage.
+Consequently, unless otherwise specified, all sampling results in this paper use $\argmax$ + one-hot projection as the default strategy.
 For the specific accuracy changes resulting from different iteration settings during sampling, refer to Fig.~\ref{fig:sampling_steps}.
-Futhermore, Fig.~\ref{fig:heatmap} demonstrates that the output distribution of our model gradually approaches a one-hot distribution as the iterations proceed.
+Furthermore, Fig.~\ref{fig:heatmap} demonstrates that the output distribution of our model gradually approaches a one-hot distribution as the iterations proceed.